mesosphere/dcos-docs-site/pages/ksphere/kommander/1.0/clusters/index.md

 ## Upgrading Kubernetes version

-You can upgrade Kubernetes version on a running cluster from the Clusted Detail page (Figure 2.)
+You can upgrade Kubernetes version on a running cluster from the Cluster Detail page (Figure 2.)
 Select an available desired version from the Version dropdown and confirm your action in the confirmation dialog.

 ![Update Kubernetes Version Action](/ksphere/kommander/1.0/img/upgrade-kubernetes-action.png)